Here are some of the questions I am asked most often:

 This practical, concrete approach to working with body, mind, and spirit can be a powerful tool for healing and nervous system integration and for helping you live with greater power, peace, and possibility.

 The tools and skills can be incorporated into whatever other treatment approaches you already use.

 Many clients who come to me to work on stress eating are seeking strategies to manage their eating behaviors when they are stressed.
 The problem is, when we are stressed, our resources are at their lowest and we tend to revert to our habitual patterns, making it difficult – if not impossible – to change those patterns in the moment.
 A far more effective approach is a combination of skill-building and coaching that addresses the roots of the stress and provides techniques to manage the stress response and activate the parts of the nervous system that support digestion.

 Are you a psychotherapist?

-No. While I have a masters degrees in counseling psychology and my work is rooted in the neurobiology of change and self-compassion, I am not a psychotherapist.
+No. While I have a graduate degree in counseling psychology and my work is rooted in the neurobiology of change and self-compassion, I am not a psychotherapist.
 This work is a skills-based approach to regulating emotions, lowering stress and anxiety, transforming negative self-narratives, and supporting trauma recovery.
 It is not psychotherapy, although many clients find it to be a helpful adjunct to psychotherapy.
-While it can help with anxiety and trauma symptoms and some health conditions, it is not a substitute for appropriate medical or behavioral health care.
+In coaching, we don’t focus on how you got to where you are.
+Rather, we look at where you are right now, where you would most like to be, and then work together to create a sustainable plan to get from here to there.
+While skills and coaching support can help with anxiety, trauma symptoms, and some health conditions, it is not a substitute for appropriate medical or behavioral health care if it is indicated.

 Do you work with people who have PTSD or severe anxiety?